 evaluate the current insulation; if the insulation can continue to be used we will tell you.
 If not, we will discuss the available options to provide you with the best and most cost-effective solution.

-A crawlspace vapor barrier is a high density material that prohibits water vapor from passing through it.
-Traditionally, a vapor barrier was used to cover only the ground floor of the crawlspace.
+An attic or crawlspace vapor barrier is a high density material that prohibits water vapor from passing through it.
+Traditionally, a vapor barrier was used to cover only the ground floor.
 This

 prevents water vapor from evaporating out of the soil and moving up into the crawlspace air.
 This water vapor can cause excess humidity levels that also allow water damage, odors and bugs to become a problem in your crawlspace and in

 your upper living spaces.
-A crawl space vapor barrier should only be installed after any ground water problems are corrected.
+A vapor barrier should only be installed after any ground water problems are corrected.

 Water vapor is always evaporating from the ground, even if the crawlspace floor looks dry, this water vapor evaporation is still occurring.
 A vapor barrier is the easiest and most cost effective way to